Willward Alexander Sandys-Clarke

 Lieutenant Willward Alexander Sandys-Clarke VC (8 June 1919 – 23 April 1943) was a British Army officer and an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Background

 He was born in Southport, and was educated at Uppingham School.
-He married Dorothy Irene Deakin at the United Reformed Church in Belmont, Lancashire in 1941, and they lived in Egerton, near Bolton.
+He married Dorothy Irene Deakin at the present-day United Reformed Church in Belmont, Lancashire in 1941, and they lived in Egerton, near Bolton.

 Details

 Sandys-Clarke was a 23-year-old lieutenant in the 1st Battalion, Loyal Regiment (North Lancashire), British Army during the Second World War when he was awarded the VC.

 On 23 April 1943 at Guiriat El Atach, Tunisia, Lieutenant Clarke's company was counter-attacked and almost wiped out, he being the sole remaining officer.
 Although wounded in the head, he gathered a composite platoon together and advancing to attack the position again met heavy fire from a machine-gun post.
 He manoeuvred his men to give covering fire and then tackled the post single-handed, killing or capturing the crew and knocking out the gun.
 He dealt similarly with two other posts and then led his platoon to the objective, but was killed when he later went forward to tackle two sniper posts single-handed.